 Annual Awards Banquet Invitation

-The Orlando Section of the American Chemical Society will recognize 2023 awards winners in a traditional annual awards banquet on December 2nd, 2023.
-You are invited to attend the banquet:
+The Orlando Section of the American Chemical Society will recognize 2024 award winners in a traditional annual awards banquet on December 7th, 2024.
+You are cordially invited to attend the banquet:

 11:30AM to 2:00PM